 - Maintain healthy soils;

-- Lessen the effects of wet and dry spells;
+- Lessen the impacts of extreme wet and dry spells;

 - Mitigate impacts of climate change;

 - Utilize recycled materials (a given, if you choose BlueBarrel!)

 Most of us know that rainwater harvesting is good for the environment, but we need a little help articulating why.
 Here are five major ways you align with Mother Earth when you capture rainwater for on-site use:

 Aging water infrastructure is expensive to update; and groundwater and reservoirs are often overdrawn.
 When you supply a portion of your own water from the rain that falls on your roof, you reduce your draw on these stressed systems.